NEWS: New interactive game from CDKN explores how people cope with climate and create solutions

 How would you feel if you faced climate hazards – in someone else’s shoes?
 How would your age, your physical and mental abilities, your health, the way other people treat you affect how you could respond?
 What if different members of the community got together to tackle climate-related problems?
 What would your role be?
 How could you make the most of your potential?

 A new interactive role-playing game by CDKN uses a colourful cast of characters set in a fictional, small Ethiopian town to explore exactly these questions.

-The small (and entirely fictional) town of Kul-Bayne in northeastern Ethiopia is suffering from drought, which has impacts on crops and livestock health, and so on people’s wellbeing and livelihoods.
+The small town of Kul-Bayne in northeastern Ethiopia is suffering from drought, which has impacts on crops and livestock health, and so on people’s wellbeing and livelihoods.
 Already it seems the land and water are straining to support the people and animals – there just don’t seem to be enough resources to go around.

 The government is warning of increasing stresses due to climate change in the future.
 How can people’s lives be more secure and resilient?

 That’s where you come in.
 Put yourself in character to have a conversation about what makes you vulnerable to the climate and what makes you able to contribute to solutions.

 The overarching objectives are to enable workshop participants to….

 - Understand better how people’s different social, economic, cultural, physical status and attributes, including their gender roles and relations, interact with and contribute to their climate vulnerability and risk by ‘walking in other people’s shoes’.

 - Understand how these attributes affect different people’s ability to contribute to individual and collective disaster risk reduction, adaptation and climate-resilient development.